uic-evl/DOE_DigitalTwin/README.md

 To view our current progress, you can either reference the [open Issues](https://github.com/uic-evl/digital-twin/issues) or our [Experiments Tracker](https://github.com/uic-evl/digital-twin/wiki/Experiments).

 Current Tasks:
-* Unity
+* Add Unity Physics-based IK to simulate bots without OVIS
-  * Add RabbitMQ Networking
+* Test other networking libraries on Windows and Linux
-  * Build NetMQ for Linux
+  * Seek a solution to building NetMQ on Linux
-  * Improve VR Scene
-* Isaac Sim
-  * Twin Create3
-  * Add camera stream
-  * ROS Bridge
-* Unreal Engine 5
+* Add Vicon tracking or Optitrack tracking to all working applications
-  * Develop VR User Interface
+* Develop data processing/analysis pipeline

 ## Unity Sample Project